 What is a CRM (Customer Relationship Management) Solution?

 Customer Relationship Management, on the other hand, is software that handles all aspects of a business's interactions with its customers.
 Originally, CRM tools were developed primarily for sales departments, often referred to as Sales Force Automation (SFA).
-However, the scope quickly expanded to include systems for managing interactions in customer service and marketing, especially in call centers, which evolved into contact centers as the telephone became just one of many customer service channels.
+However, the scope quickly expanded to include systems for managing interactions in customer service and marketing.
+CRM solutions often integrate call center software to help streamline communication and customer interactions within call centers, which have evolved into contact centers as the telephone became just one of many customer service channels.

 Software vendors, through acquisitions and internal development, started to integrate these various functionalities into a single comprehensive system known as customer relationship management.
 Some CRM systems also encompass sales performance management and incentive compensation, although these components are frequently offered separately due to their complexity.